U.S. Department of Transportation

 Purpose: Researchers in the Concrete Laboratory evaluate new test methods, conduct concrete materials research, develop mixture design and analysis procedures for concrete pavements, and provide concrete forensics.

-The Concrete Laboratory also performs free shrinkage tests and autogenous shrinkage tests.
+The Concrete Laboratory also performs shrinkage tests that include restrained shrinkage tests and autogenous shrinkage tests.
 The mechanical properties measurement equipment includes a universal testing machine with a capacity of 4,500 kilonewtons (1,000,000 pounds) and a beam tester with a capacity of 130 kilonewtons (30,000 pounds), a compressometer/extensometer, and four creep frames.

 |»||Office of Infrastructure R&D|